invisiblejeev/studio/src/UI_BLUEPRINT.md

     -   Displays messages in sequence.
     -   User's own messages are right-aligned with a primary background color.
     -   Other users' messages are left-aligned, showing their avatar and name.
+    -   User's own messages can be clicked to open an edit/delete dialog if sent within 24 hours.
     -   Avatars and names are clickable to open the user's profile dialog.
+    -   Images are displayed as clickable thumbnails.
+    -   Deleted messages are shown with a muted background and italicized text.
 -   **Input Footer:**
     -   A multiline textarea for typing messages.
+    -   A paperclip icon to attach images.
     -   A "Send" button.

 ### 3.3.
 Personal Chats List (`/chat/personal`)